Digital-Methods-HASS/AU754999_knude_soerensen_anton/Group33_FinalProject_sentida/ReadMe.md

 ## Limitations

 The corpus is shaped by Mediestream search results.
 Because of copyright, we could not use a tool to download large datasets containing files from Mediestream, unless they were more than 140 years old.
 We could therefore not make a thorough sentiment comparison between the data folk Folketinget and large datasets from Mediestream.

+## Week 8 regex SAFI (for examiners only)

+For the examiners: IF you go to the week8 folder, you can copy permalinks for the solutions in OpenRefine